Increased Assistance and Payment Options

 Yes.
 If your income review results in a lower deductible and family maximum, it applies to the eligible cost of any prescriptions you purchased after the later of:

 - the date your family registered for Fair PharmaCare, or

-If you qualify for a refund, you will be reimbursed automatically in the spring of the following year.
+If you qualify for a refund, PharmaCare will reimburse you in the spring of the following year.

-Many individuals and families do not have a deductible under the Fair PharmaCare plan and PharmaCare assists them with their eligible prescription costs right away.
+Many people do not have a deductible under the Fair PharmaCare plan and PharmaCare helps them with their eligible prescription costs right away.

 Once enrolled in the Monthly Deductible Payment Option, families pay their Fair PharmaCare deductible in monthly installments and receive PharmaCare assistance with eligible prescription costs right away.